 (And here they are performing the single for an award that was not good enough to be recognized during the televised event but good enough to be performed for millions of viewers.)

-2. Prehistoric measurement of industry worth – Of the 165 artists set to perform at this year's 2019 Coachella Music & Arts Festival, 70 of them fall into an electronic/dance category.
+2. Prehistoric measurement of industry worth - Of the 165 artists from the 2019 Coachella Music & Arts Festival bill, 70 of them fall into an electronic/dance category.
 That means, there are twice as many electronic acts as either rock or hip-hop.
 You could argue that this number is skewed because of the two separate stages the festival dedicates solely to electronic music.
 But that would only strengthen the electronic/dance genre's dominating influence amongst younger fans.
 Since Coachella's inception in 1999, an electronic act has performed on the mainstage every year, with Depeche Mode being the first headlining dance act in 2006.
 So, in terms of selling live music festival tickets, electronic music is clearly a dominating genre.
 But there are outdated measurements of clout that the older generation of music execs value.
 And that's radio play.

 As of right now, there are over 1,946 different FM rock stations, 1,990 country stations, and 632 hip-hop stations in the U.S. In comparison, there are only 5 full-time dance radio stations (3 in Miami, 1 in Phoenix, and 1 in Seattle).
 There's a greater chance your baby-boomer parent will scroll across the same Lynyrd Skynyrd song for the 10 millionth time driving anywhere in the U.S. then they would the latest Richie Hawtin cut.
 For a music industry that just started taking digital streams seriously in 2016, these outdated views on a genre's worth are still weighted heavily by older institutions, such as the Recording Academy.